FlippingFlips/pingod-addons/README.md

 # pingod-addons

 Godot addons for creating a PinGod game.
-The addons directory in this repository is to be copied to a game or symbolicly linked into a games directory.
+The addons directory in this repository is to be copied to a game or symbolically linked into a games directory.

 ## Read the docs

+🌎 [pingod getting started](https://flippingflips.github.io/pingod-addons/getting-started/) - Online documentation built from this repository

+🌎 [pingod-addons](https://FlippingFlips.github.io/pingod-addons) - Online documentation built from this repository

-Online documentation built from this repository [pingod-addons](https://FlippingFlips.github.io/pingod-addons)
+🌎 [pingod-addons class list](https://flippingflips.github.io/pingod-addons/html/annotated.html) - Online documentation built from this repository with DoxyGen

+---

+---

-## Building docs locally
+## Building docs offline

 The site requires [Hugo](https://gohugo.io/) to build or run.
 The Doxygen file configuation is built to the `docs/public/html` directory